Key Takeaways

 Managing the Mess

-Let’s be honest: Chinchilla Dust Baths are a bit messy.
+Let's be honest: Chinchilla Dust Baths are a bit messy.
 Your pet will shake, groom, and fling dust everywhere, leaving a fine coating on the surrounding area.
-That’s perfectly normal and just part of the joy of owning a chinchilla.
-A few tips to keep the cleanup manageable:
+That's perfectly normal and just part of the joy of owning a chinchilla.
+A few tips to keep cleanup manageable:

 - Place the bath on a washable mat or a tray with raised edges.